 - Hospital stays

-As a general rule, the coverage residents will recieve depends on necessity.
+As a general rule, the coverage residents will receive depends on necessity.
 This means that people often need to follow a specific protocol to ensure visits or procedures are covered.

 Residents of Alberta may spend up to 30 percent extra on services that are only partially covered or not covered by the AHCIP.
 Although the province has an insurance plan for everyone, many people decide to purchase a supplemental insurance plan that covers other aspects of healthcare, such as vision or dental.
 This coverage starts at almost $100 per month.